This document covers the steps for connecting Power BI with Adobe Experience Platform Query Service.

 Select PostgreSQL database, followed by Connect.

 You can now enter values for the server and database.
-For more information on finding your database name, host, port, and login credentials, visit the credentials page on Platform.
+For more information on finding your database name, host, port, and login credentials, please read the credentials guide.
 To find your credentials, log in to Platform, then select Queries, followed by Credentials.